Australian Cinema > types >

 Thunderstruck (Darren Ashton, 2003) journey to Perth to Bon Scott's marker in Freo cemetery

-Tracker (Ian Sharp, 2010) NZ; Ray Winstone, Temuera Morrison; lawman brings perp in
+Tracker (Ian Sharp, 2010) NZ; Ray Winstone, Temuera Morrison; lawman brings in perp

 Tracker, The (Rolf de Heer, 2002) as the title suggests